status-im/help.status.im/docs/en/status-communities/channels-your-quick-start-guide.md

     You can see the channel name and permissions here.
 Private channels have a :mobile-locked-lock: lock icon.
 From this area, you can select :mobile-more-options: **More options** to view more details about the channel, such as channel members, permissions or notifications.

 === ":mobile-two: Pinned message area"
-    Channel members can [pin messages][pin-a-message] to this area, such as announcements, FAQs or channel rules.
+    Channel members can [pin messages][pin-a-message] to this area, such as announcements, FAQ or channel rules.

 === ":mobile-three: Channel feed"
     This area shows the channel activity, including messages, photos, reactions or links.